ros2/rmw_connextdds/README.md

 This new implementation resolves several performance issues, and it improves out-of-the-box interoperability with DDS applications.

-For any questions or feedback, feel free to reach out to robotics@rti.com.
+For any questions or direct feedback, feel free to reach out to robotics@rti.com.

 ## Table of Contents